chreekat/vimin/README.md

 **What's an IN file?**

 Eh, it's just a file with an outline.
+Name it foo.in.
+It's "in" as in inbox — a place to keep todo lists or anything else.
+My IN.in has almost 7000 items!
+Crap!
+(But hey, at least I know this plugin is performant.)

 Outlines look like:

     - This item is at the top
     - Here's another item